 When you own a business, salaries are a big deal.
 According to the Society for Human Resource Management, employees’ wages can account for 18% to 52% of your operating budget.
-Your employees play a key role in the success of your business.
+Your employees play a key role in the success of your business and an efficient employee compensation plan is important for ensuring the pay structure of your business is working properly.
 A formal compensation structure can help your business manage salary expenditures and retain top talent that will help your company grow.

 What Is A Compensation Structure (And How Can It Help My Business)?